tldr-pages/tldr/pages/linux/genfstab.md

 > Generate output suitable for addition to an fstab file.
 > More information: <https://man.archlinux.org/man/extra/arch-install-scripts/genfstab.8>.

-- Generate the output based on LABEL:
+- Generate the output based on a label:

 `genfstab -L {{path/to/mount_point}}`